mossbanay/Psychology-3-4/Questions/Chapter11.md

 - Discriminative stimulus - Feeling of needing to urinate
 - Operant response - Urination
 - Consequence - Praise by parents
+- Effect on future behaviour - (Positive reinforcement) More likely to use the toilet

 - Discriminative stimulus - Feeling of needing to urinate
-- Operant response - No urination
+- Operant response - No urination or wetting accident
 - Consequence - Scolding by parents
+- Effect on future behaviour - (Positive punishment) More likely to use the toilet

 # Learning Activity 11.12